justeattech/JustEat.RAPPS.RecruitmentTest.App/Tech.Lead.TechTest.md

-# **Senior Developer (Restaurant Apps) - Technical Test**
+# Technical Lead (Restaurant Apps) - Technical Test

 Thank you for taking the time to do our technical test.
-It should take between 105 and 165 minutes to complete - depending on whether you attempt the optional - but highly valued - Functional Testing exercise.
-It consists of three parts:
+It should take between 105 and 165 minutes to complete - depending on whether you attempt the optional (but highly valued) Functional Testing exercise - and consists of three parts:

-* Coding - please don’t spend more than 60 minutes on this part
+* Coding- please don’t spend more than 60 minutes on this part

 * Functional testing [OPTIONAL] - please don’t spend more than 60 minutes on this part